Andrew Rich: Franklin & Marshall College

 In February 2025, the Franklin & Marshall College Board of Trustees announced Rich would succeed retiring president Barbara K. Altmann, who served in the role since 2018.
 Rich took office as the 17th president of Franklin & Marshall on July 12, 2025.

-After taking offiice, Rich met with students, highlighting the "quality of education" as a priority for his administration.
+After taking office, Rich met with students, highlighting the "quality of education" as a priority for his administration.

 Personal life

 Rich has been married to his husband, Joel, for 30 years.
 Joel Allen is a professor of history and classics at the City University of New York.